bookofproofs/bookofproofs.github.io/_sources/history/19th-century/veblen.md

 **Veblen** made important contributions to projective and differential geometry, and topology.

 ### Mathematical Profile (Excerpt):
-* Andrew Veblen's father was a Norwegian cabinet maker but became a farmer after emigrating from Norway to the United States in 1847.
-* One of Andrew Veblen's brothers, Thorstein Bunde Veblen, was a well-known economist and social critic.
-* Andrew Veblen, was the eldest of his parents twelve children and he was a teacher at Luther College in Decorah, Iowa, at the time Oswald was born.
-* He left Luther College when his son Oswald was one year old and he became professor of mathematics and physics at the University of Iowa.
 * Veblen attended school in Iowa City before entering the University of Iowa in 1894, receiving his A.B. in 1898.
 * After a year spent as a laboratory assistant at the University of Iowa, Veblen spent a year at Harvard University where he was awarded a second B.A. in 1900, before going to the University of Chicago to undertake research.
 * In fact Veblen first impressed Moore when he attended his seminar in 1901.